-10. Capital management
+11. Capital management

-The Corporation's capital consists of equity, which comprises retained earnings.
-The Corporation's objective is to hold sufficient retained earnings to enable it to withstand negative unexpected financial events.
-The Corporation seeks to achieve this objective through receipt of premiums from all members of the DIS.
+The Corporation's capital consists of equity and fund balance, which comprises retained earnings and the Deposit Insurance Fund (Note 10).
 The Corporation is not subject to any externally imposed capital requirements.

-11. Related party transactions
+12. Related party transactions

 The Corporation is related to all Government of Bermuda (the "Government") departments, ministries, agencies, funds and quasi-autonomous non-governmental organisations under the common control of the Government.
 Also, the Corporation is related to organisations that the Government jointly controls or significantly influences.
 Additionally, the Minister appoints all members of the Corporation's Board of Directors and approves the Corporation's annual expenditure Budget.